 Health insurance TPAs are quite common, if this statistic from the Society of Professional Benefit Administrators is to be believed: Under their assessment, 60 percent of U.S. workers who aren’t covered by federal benefits have their employment benefits administered through a TPA.

 TPAs are also frequently acknowledged for their role in managing worker’s compensation programs.
 In addition to paying claims and collecting employer contributions to shore up solvency, TPAs provide objectivity in the process.
 Some states prefer to keep worker’s compensation regulations separate from TPAs, so this is one area that it pays to check your specific regulatory requirements.
-That said, TPAs can be the preferred system to administrate worker’s compensation programs for many of the same reasons they work well for self-insured employer health plans:
+That said, TPAs can be the preferred system to administer worker’s compensation programs for many of the same reasons they work well for self-insured employer health plans:

 Plus, one advantage specific to worker’s compensation: